obiii/obiii/README.md

 ### Hi there 👋
 ---
-I am Obaid from Pakistan, currently living in Sweden working as 5G Software Enginner at Ericsson.
+I am Obaid from Pakistan, currently living in Sweden working as 5G Software Engineer at Ericsson.
 I am passionate about machine learning, deep learning and computer vision.

 Here are some ideas to get you started: